- Duration: 8 Minutes

 - Training Type: Low Impact, Pilates, Toning

-The lower back is often a weak spot for many people without them even knowing it.
-It is an integral group of muscles to almost every motion the body does though it is often overlooked when it is time to workout.
+The lower back is often a weak spot for many people—without them even knowing it.
+However, even though your lower back has an integral group of muscles that affects almost every motion the body does throughout the day, the simple fact is that the lower back is often overlooked when it is time to workout.

 The following is the exact workout and order of exercises used in this routine.

 This 7 minute routine burns on average 3-7 calories per minute giving you a total burn of 21-49 calories.
 Now keep in mind that with the nature of this routine you can easily burn less than that if you just go through the motions.
 To get the most out of this workout be sure to intentionally contract not only the muscles that are being directly used but also every other muscle in your body as well, especially the large leg, chest, and arm muscles.
 If you concentrate on working harder than you have to to get each exercise done then you can easily burn far more calories as well as increasing the toning effect that this program provides for the entire body.